Tuvan People's Revolutionary Party: History

-A prominent figure in its initial stage was Donduk Kuular.
-In 1929–1932 a political shift occurred, beginning with the 1929 Tuvan coup d'état, as nationalist elements of the party, including Kuular, were purged.
+A prominent figure in the party’s initial stage was Donduk Kuular.
+In 1929–1932 a political shift occurred, beginning with the 1929 Tuvan coup d'état, as what Stalin saw as “nationalist” elements of the party, including Kuular, were purged.
 The leadership of the party was taken over by Salchak Toka.

 The party was admitted to the Comintern as a "sympathizing party" at its Seventh Congress in 1935.